-Investment Rate of Return 7.25% as of the December 31, 2022 actuarial valuation Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
+Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
 Last updated for the December 31, 2020 valuation pursuant to an experience study of the period January 1, 2017 through December 31, 2019.
-Mortality Post Retirement Mortality: Scaling factors of 109% for males, and 108% for females of the Pub-2010 Amount- weighted Below-median Income General Healthy Retiree Mortality Table, sex distinct, with generational mortality improvement using MP-2020 2-dimensional mortality improvement scale recently released by the SOA.
+Mortality Post Retirement Mortality: Scaling factors of 109% for males, and 108% for females of the Pub-2010 Amount- weighted Below-median Income General Healthy Retiree Mortality Tables, sex distinct, with generational mortality improvement using MP-2020 2-dimensional mortality improvement scale recently released by the SOA.
 This assumption provides a margin for mortality improvements.
-Pre-Retirement Mortality: Scaling factors of 111% for males, and 115% for females of the Pub-2010 Amount- weighted Below-median Income General Employee Mortality Table, sex distinct, with generational mortality improvement using MP-2020 2-dimensional mortality improvement scales recently released by the SOA.
+Pre-Retirement Mortality: Scaling factors of 111% for males, and 115% for females of the Pub-2010 Amount- weighted Below-median Income General Employee Mortality Tables, sex distinct, with generational mortality improvement using MP-2020 2-dimensional mortality improvement scales recently released by the SOA.
 This assumption provides a margin for mortality improvements.
-Other Information Notes Demographic assumptions were updated for the actuarial valuation as of December 31, 2020.
-Method and Assumptions Use d for Accounting Purposes as of the Valuation Date Actuarial Cost Method Entry Age Normal Asset Valuation Method Market
+Other Information Dense grandis and reactions where the destand Notes Demographic assumptions were updated for the actuarial valuation as of December 31, 2020.
+The Investment Rate of Return was adopted for the actuarial valuation as of December 31, 2023.
+Method and Assumptions Usec I for Accounting Purposes as of the Valuation Date